Reasons to choose Wilson Browne

 Due to the delay in diagnosis the client had to undergo a left mastectomy which we accepted would have been the treatment even if a diagnosis had been made earlier but she would have avoided having to have chemotherapy and radiotherapy treatment and also having to take Herceptin and Tamoxifen.

 The case progressed and proceedings were issued at court.
-We relied on evidence from a Consultant Breast and General Surgeon and also on a Oncologist.
+We relied on evidence from a Consultant Breast and General Surgeon and also on an Oncologist.
 The claim against the General Practice was discontinued and the hospital admitted liability but initially denied causation.
-Shortly after exchange of expert evidence the Defendant’s made an offer of settlement which our client accepted.
+Shortly after the exchange of expert evidence the Defendant’s made an offer of settlement which our client accepted.

 The case settled for a five figure sum.

 Our Medical Negligence team deals with cases of all types and complexity.
-Medical Negligence can apply to many conditions but people often refer to it in the context of ‘operations gone wrong’.
+Clinical/Medical Negligence can apply to many conditions but people often refer to it in the context of ‘operations gone wrong’.
 Such a narrow term does not even begin to cover how many situations come under the banner of Medical Negligence.

 We can work with those representing the potential defendants to achieve a settlement and compensation for you as quickly as possible.